They say…

 Things to see

 The buildings on the Stag Mortlake site still stand as they did when they were vacated in 2016, pending approval of redevelopment plans.
 Most of them date from a major rebuild in the 1970s, but a few historic structures remain, and currently none of them is listed.
-The site is closed to the public but some features can be seen from surrounding streets and footpaths.
+The site is closed to the public but some can be seen from surrounding streets and footpaths.

 Starting from the mini-roundabout at the junction of Lower Richmond Road, Sheen Lane and Richmond High Street (26 Lower Richmond Road SW14 7EX), a short walk from Mortlake station, the office block with its elegant curve to the corner is an 1860s legacy, due to be retained.
 Following the curve northwards along Lower Richmond Road you soon reach what was then the main entrance and is still used as an access point today.
 The drive here is a stump of Thames Street which originally continued straight ahead, in line with the the westward reach of Lower Richmond Road.
 Two decorative iron gates, one with the legend ‘Stag Brewery’, flank a gatehouse with a concrete plaque depicting a stag, dating from the 1960s after the brewery was renamed.
 Behind the gates and slightly left is a late 19th century block with a decorative medallion.